knowledgetranslation/process/how_to_make_a_quality_website.md

 READMEs
 :	“A readme (or read me) file contains information about other files in a directory or archive and is commonly distributed with computer software.
 Such a file is usually a text file called README.TXT, README.md, README.1ST, READ.ME, or simply README, although some Microsoft Windows software may occasionally include a README.WRI, README.RTF, or README.DOC.
 The name is chosen so that users unaware of the existence of this type of file would be drawn to read it.
 It is traditionally written in upper case so that on case-preserving environments using an ASCIIbetical ordering, the name will appear near the beginning of a directory listing (since upper-case letters sort before lower-case letters in ASCIIbetical ordering).” —[Wikipedia](http://en.wikipedia.org/wiki/Readme)

+refactor
+:	“Code refactoring is the process of restructuring existing computer code – changing the factoring – without changing its external behavior.
+Refactoring improves nonfunctional attributes of the software.
+Advantages include improved code readability and reduced complexity to improve source code maintainability, and create a more expressive internal architecture or object model to improve extensibility.” —[Wikipedia](https://en.wikipedia.org/wiki/Refactor)

 responsive web design
 :	“Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience—easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors).